S.L. Benfica: Crest and shirt

 Benfica's crest is composed of an eagle, as a symbol of independence, authority and nobility, positioned atop a shield with red and white colours, symbolizing bravery and peace respectively; the motto "E pluribus unum" ("Out of many, one"), defining union between all members; and the club's initials, "SLB", over a football – all this superimposed on a bicycle wheel representing one of the club's first sports, cycling.

 The club has had four main crests since its inception in 1904.
-The origin of the current crest goes back to 1908, when Sport Lisboa merged with Grupo Sport Benfica.
+The origin of the current crest goes back to 1908, when Sport Lisboa absorbed Grupo Sport Benfica.
 Afterwards, the shape of the crest was changed in 1930 and 1999.
 The most significant of the latest changes were the modification and repositioning of the eagle and the reduction of the wheel's size.

 Since the 2008–09 season, Benfica football shirts have displayed three stars above the crest, with each star representing ten league titles won by the club.
 In 2010–11 and 2011–12, however, the shirts displayed commemorative crests with one and two stars respectively, the former in the 50-year celebration of their first European Cup and the latter to celebrate their second consecutive European Cup.

 José da Cruz Viegas was the person responsible for the selection of Benfica's kit in 1904.
 Red and white colours were chosen for being the ones that stood out better to players' eyes.
-One year after its inception, the club opted for red shirts with white collars, openings and cuffs, combined with white shorts and black socks.
+One year after its inception, the club opted for red shirts with white collars, pockets and cuffs, combined with white shorts and black socks.
 Benfica's white alternative kit was officially used for the first time in 1944–45, when Salgueiros, who also wore red, were promoted to the first division.

 Benfica have always worn red shirts; for that reason, in Portugal, Benfica and their supporters (benfiquistas) were nicknamed Vermelhos (Reds).
 This changed in 1936 with the start of the Spanish Civil War: the Portuguese Estado Novo's Censorship Commission censored the word "vermelhos" because the Popular Front communists in Spain were also known by that name.
 From then on, Benfica became known as Encarnados – word similar to "reds", but with a different connotation.